Measure bound for translation surfaces with short saddle connections: Semianalytic period coordinate charts

 For (\ref{item:plumb}), we will analyze each such plumbing region which $\hat\gamma$ crosses separately, and then we can add all the expressions together.
 Each such region corresponds to a node joining level $i$ to level $j$, where $\ell\ge i > j$.
 The contribution to $\hat\gamma(X)$ is given by

 where $T=t_{i-1}^{a_{i-1}/b}\cdots t_{j}^{a_{j}/b}$, and $r$ (which comes from the modification differential) extends to a holomorphic function in a full neighborhood of $\bar X$.
-We claim that such an integral can be written in the form
+We claim that the integral in the above equals an expression of the form

 To prove this, first note that $u^{b-1}$ term in the integrand gives a $c + t f(X)$ contribution, where $f$ is just some constant multiple of a power of $t$.

 Now we split up into cases based on $i,j$ to analyze the contribution of the $T^b\frac{r}{u}$ term in the integrand. \begin{itemize}